tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 print(1 + 2 * 3)   # displays ???
 {% endhighlight %}

 The console displays a `7` -- and not a `9` -- because multiplication occurs before addition.
 Certain operators take precedence over others.
 Remember BEDMAS?
 Or BODMAS (depending on where you're from)?
 It is an acronym to help you recall the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).
-If you wish to override this order, use brackets:
+If you want to override this order, use brackets:

 {% highlight py %}
 ...